 Region Asia Pacific

 Country Japan

-2017 CPI Rank 20/180
+4040 CDV Rank 18/180

-Score 73
+2018 CPI Score 73

-The Law on Bribery Bribery of Domestic Officials Anti-bribery provisions are included in the Penal Code (Act No. 45 of April 24, 1907) and the Act on Punishment of Public Officials' Profiting by Exerting Influence (Act No. 130 of November 29, 2000) (the "APPOPEI").
-Offering a bribe: A person who gives, offers or promises to give a "bribe" (as provided for in Penal Code arts.
-197 through 197-4) shall be subject to up to 3 years imprisonment with work or a fine of not more than 2.5 million yen (Penal Code art.
+The Law on Bribery Bribery of Domestic Officials Anti-bribery provisions are included in the Penal Code (Act No. 45 of April 24, 1907) and the Act on Punishment of Public Officials' Profiting by Exerting Influence (Act No. 130 of November 29, 2000) ("APPOPEI").
+Offering a bribe: A person who gives, offers, or promises to give a "bribe" (as provided for in Penal Code arts.
+197 through 197-4) shall be subject to up to three years' imprisonment with work or a fine of not more than 2.5 million yen (Penal Code art.
 198).
 A person who gives "property benefits" (as provided for in APPOPEI arts.
-1 and 2) shall be subject to up to 1 year of imprisonment with work or a fine of not more than 2.5 million yen (APPOPEI art.
+1 and 2) shall be subject to up to one year of imprisonment with work or a fine of not more than 2.5 million yen (APPOPEI art.
 4).
-Receiving a bribe: A public officer who accepts, solicits or promises to accept a bribe in connection with his/her duties shall be subject to up to 5 years imprisonment with work and in the event that such public officer agrees to perform an act in response to a request, the public officer shall be subject to up to 7 years imprisonment with work (Penal Code art.
-197); A public officer who agrees to perform an act in response to a request in connection with his/her duties that involves causing, requesting or agreeing a bribe to be given to a third party, shall be subject to up to 5 years imprisonment with work (Penal Code art.
+Receiving a bribe: A public officer who accepts, solicits, or promises to accept a bribe in connection with his/her duties shall be subject to up to five years' imprisonment with work, and in the event that such public officer agrees to perform an act in response to a request, the public officer shall be subject to up to seven years' imprisonment with work (Penal Code art.
+197).
+A public officer who agrees to perform an act in response to a request in connection with his/her duties that involves causing, requesting, or agreeing to a bribe to be given to a third party shall be subject to up to five years' imprisonment with work (Penal Code art.
 197-2).
-In the above two cases, a public officer who acts illegally or refrains from exercising his/her duty shall be subject to imprisonment with work for 1 year or more (Penal Code art.
+In the above two cases, a public officer who acts illegally or refrains from exercising his/her duty, shall be subject to imprisonment with work for one year or more (Penal Code art.
 197-3).
-The same shall apply when a public officer accepts, solicits or promises to accept a bribe after such public officer acts illegally or refrains from exercising his/her duty, and a public officer who accepts, solicits or promises to accept a bribe after such public officer acts illegally or refrains from exercising his/her duty, and a public officer who accepts, solicits or promises to accept a bribe as consideration for causing another public officer to act illegally or refra
+The same shall apply when a public officer accepts, solicits, or promises to accept a bribe after such public officer acts illegally or refrains from exercising his/her duty.
+A public officer who accepts, solicits, or promises to accept a bribe after such public officer acts illegally or refrains from exercising his/her duty.
+A public officer who accepts, solicits, or promises to accept a bribe as consideration for causing another public officer to ac

 Bribery of Foreign Officials Legislation in the form of amendments to the Unfair Competition Prevention Law (the "UCPL," Act No. 47 of May 19, 1993), which became effective as of February 15, 1999, covers bribery of foreign public officials (UCPL art.
 18).
-A person who gives, offers or promises any pecuniary or other advantages to a foreign public official to have the official commit or omit an act in relation to the performance of his/her official duties, or to have the official use his/her position to influence another foreign official to commit or omit an act in relation to the performance of his/her official duties, in order to obtain or retain an improper business advantage in the conduct of international business shall be subject to up to 5 years imprisonment with work and/or a fine of not more
+A person who gives, offers, or promises any pecuniary or other advantages to a foreign public official to have the official commit or omit an act in relation to the performance of his/her official duties, or to have the official use his/her position to influence another foreign official to commit or omit an act in relation to the performance of his/her official duties, in order to obtain or retain an improper business advantage in the conduct of international business, shall be subject to up to five years' imprisonment with work and/or a fine of not more than 5 million yen (UCPL art.
+18, para.
+1 and art.
+21, para.
+2).